 - the cause and extent of the breach

-If a data breach is suspected the business unit manager (or nominee) should conduct an assessment as referred to in paragraph 3.5.
+If a data breach is suspected, the business unit manager (or their nominee) should conduct an assessment as referred to in paragraph 3.5.

-If a data breach is known to have happened, the staff member and/or their business unite manager must advise the Privacy Contact Officer and relevant Deputy Director, Chief Operating Officer or Associate Director as soon as practicable.
+If a data breach is known to have happened, the employee and/or their business unit manager must advise the Privacy Contact Officer and the relevant Assistant Director (or the Deputy Director) as soon as practicable.

 3.7 Remedial action

-Action should be taken as soon as possible to contain a suspected or known breach.
-This involves taking immediate steps to limit any further access to or distribution of the information.
+Action should be taken as soon as possible to contain a suspected or known data breach.
+This involves taking immediate steps to limit any further access to, or distribution of, the information.
 Such action might involve recovering or locating lost information before it is accessed or changing controls on IT accounts.